ojo-codes/mark-react-basics-proj--using-map/README.md

 }
 ```

 The relevant tests should still all pass.
-(Instead of passing in a reference to an arrow function to `.map`, you're passing in an in-lin eanonymous arrow function.)
+(Instead of passing in a reference to an arrow function to `.map`, you're passing in an in-line anonymous arrow function.)

 See if you can refactor the code in `0-exercises` to use this in-line arrow function expression syntax.